Marc-Pierre-Barbier/ModManager/README.md

-Use --remove or -r <APPID> <MODID> to remove a mod from a game Use --deploy or -d <APPID> to deploy the mods for the game Use --unbind or -u <APPID> to rollback a deployment
+Use --remove or -r <APPID> <MODID> to remove a mod from a game Use --deploy or -d <APPID> to deploy the mods for the game Use --unbind or -u <APPID> to rollback a deployment Use --fomod <APPID> <MODID> to create a new mod using the result from the FOMod
 ```

 ## Requirements: